mpkondrashin/certalert/README.md

 If email or syslog alert is not needed, just delete appropriate section.

 ### Run CertAlert

+Download certalert executable for your platfrom from  [releases](https://github.com/mpkondrashin/certalert/releases/latest)

 Run following command (for Windows):
 ```commandline